ivanceras/near-counter/README.md

 ## To Explore

 - `contract/src/lib.rs` for the contract code
-- `client/src/lib.rs` front-end code with interactive UI
-- `src/index.html` for the front-end HTML which link the client web app written in rust
+- `src/index.html` for the front-end HTML
 - `src/main.js` for the JavaScript front-end code and how to integrate contracts
 - `src/test.js` for the JS tests for the contract